gtopsis/jokebox/README.md

 # jokebox

-okeBox is a web application designed to bring entertainment and engagement to users by allowing them to collect, rate, and enjoy a wide variety of jokes.
+A web application designed to bring entertainment and engagement to users by allowing them to collect, rate, and enjoy a wide variety of jokes.